 What is the meaning of “pitch” in slow pitch jigging?

 Yea, right.
-Thank you for asking the kind of question that people may hesitate to ask by now.
+It’s a kind of question that people may hesitate to ask by now.

-Sato Sensei named it, but he doesn’t really speak English.
-I doubt if he speficically means something by “pitch”.
-But I know that he doesn’t like it when people call it “slow jigging”
+Sato Sensei named it, but he doesn’t speak English.
+I doubt if he specifically means something by “pitch”.
+But I know that he doesn’t like it when people call it “slow jigging” Because Slow Pitch Jigging is not about slow reeling or slow rod lifting.

 What I think he was trying to describe is: